How Does Acupuncture Work?

 Since the person attempting to provide an answer to this frequently asked question in this instance is yours truly, please allow me to provide you with some pertinent and relevant historical details of my career and how my first visit to Japan irrevocably changed my understanding of how Traditional Acupuncture works where it matters, in clinic.

-In 1996, at the behest my friend and colleague Edward Obaidey, a gentleman fluent in all things Japanese and I visited Masakazu Ikeda sensei, a modern master of Traditional Acupuncture at his clinic in Imabari, Japan.
+In 1996, at the behest of my friend and colleague Edward Obaidey, a gentleman fluent in all things Japanese, we visited Masakazu Ikeda sensei, a modern master of Traditional Acupuncture at his clinic in Imabari, Japan.

-Edward’s ability to accurately translate combined with Ikeda sensei’s immense clinical experience and linguistic competency created unique access to the ancient classical texts and their clinical application.
+Edward’s translating ability combined with Ikeda sensei’s immense clinical experience and linguistic competency created unique access to the ancient classical texts and their clinical application.

 After 13 years of practicing what I believed to be Traditional Acupuncture I experienced a truly rude awakening regarding the crude level of skill and extremely basic understanding that I possessed.